spear-sim/spear/docs/getting_started.md

 ### Install the `spear` Python package

-Our next step is to install the `spear` Python package as follows.
+The next step is to install the `spear` Python package as follows.

 ```console
 # create environment